Back to Blog

 Have questions about escrow or any other part of the mortgage process in Bakersfield?

-Call Dan at (661) 342-9381 — he'll run the numbers for your specific situation in minutes.
+Call Dan at (661) 342-9381.
+He'll run the numbers for your specific situation in minutes.

 Call Dan Now

-Dan Ardis has 20+ years of mortgage experience, including as a Senior Specialty Underwriter.
-He serves Bakersfield families and clients across 49 states through Barrett Financial Group.
+Dan Ardis has 20+ years of mortgage experience in Kern County, including years as a Senior Specialty Underwriter making loan approval decisions.
+He serves Bakersfield families and clients across 49 states.